brentley/secure_containers/README.md

 bl_test             v7                  deccfd08ccd8        2 minutes ago       105MB
 ```

 Much lighter, some extra commands for apt also helped reduce the size.
-Infact you can see it has less layers by looking at docker inspect for each image:
+In fact you can see it has less layers by looking at docker inspect for each image:

 ```bash
 docker inspect bl_test:v7